Asia's abalone fever feared wiping out the gourmet mollusc in South Africa

 On land the silky abalone are "shucked" from their shells before being dried in sheds or suburban garages.
 They can also be frozen prior to being smuggled out of the country in shipping containers.

 Customs officers have intercepted consignments concealed as duvet covers, plastic pellets or sardines.
-Some shipments are organised by notorious Chinese 'Triad' gangsters.
+Some shipments are organized by notorious Chinese 'Triad' gangsters.

 "Triads do play a role, but in our experience it is mainly wealthy Asian businessmen who hide illegal activities behind legitimate businesses," said Lise Potgieter, a member of the South African police's elite Hawks detective unit.